| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 Consider the multivariate regression:

-Psi is a M-by-K matrix of regression coefficients and Sigma is a K-by-K scale matrix for multivariate t-distribution for noise.
+is a K-by-K scale matrix for multivariate t-distribution for

 The function implements Gibbs MCMC algorithm for estimating regression coefficients Psi and scale matrix Sigma.

 A list object with estimated parameters: Psi, Sigma, dof, delta (delta is the reciprocal of lambda), and lambda.
-Additional components are se.param (standard error of the parameters) and LINEXVARmodel (estimates under LINEX loss).
+Additional components are se.param (standard error of the parameters), mcmc.param (parameters for whole mcmc chain, stored if store_mcmc is TRUE), and linex.param (parameters estimates under LINEX loss).

 S. Ni and D. Sun (2005).
 Bayesian estimates for vector autoregressive models.
 Journal of Business & Economic Statistics 23(1), 105-117.